People

 Victoria Helm

-Victoria is doing her BSc in Physics at the University of Vienna.
-As part of her bachelor thesis she joined the Juffmann lab and is working on the FLIM project.
-When she's not bouldering or practicing martial arts, she likes to play the piano and listen to heavy metal.
+Victoria completed her Bachelor's degree in Physics at the University of Vienna, and is now continuing her studies.
+As part of her Master's thesis, she joined the Juffmann lab to work on the FLIM project.
+Outside of her studies, she enjoys bouldering, practising martial arts, playing the piano and listening to heavy metal.

 victoria.helm[at]univie.ac.at